sky-uk/kfp-operator/provider-service/kfp/tfx-patch/README.md

 A lightweight `scratch`-based image containing a single Python script (`patch_tfx_kfp_v2.py`) that fixes five TFX runtime incompatibilities with the OSS KFP v2 driver/launcher.

+> [!Important]
+> *Disclaimer:*
+> This patch has only been tested against the test quickstart image within this repository.
+It's not guaranteed to work with all tfx pipelines.
+> This provides a base setup for pipelines to run on KFP, but it is not a complete solution, and should not be relied upon.

 ## Patches

 | # | Target | Fix |